aerth/cosgo/README.md

 Customize the theme by modifying ./templates/index.html and ./templates/error.html

-Upload your static .css .js .png .jpeg files in ./static, they will be available like any normal server.
+Upload your static .css .js .png .jpeg .woff and .tff files in ./static/, they will be available like any normal server.

 Upload to github and link from wiki!